 Encardio Rite Model EAN-53MW is one of the most advanced and accurate wireless in-place inclinometer systems available in the market today.
 It is specially curated to measure lateral movements of earthwork and other structures.
 The Inclinometer finds its application in places where real-time monitoring is used to present early signs of warning and gives enough time to take the required safety measures.

-    The Wireless IPI is a collection of inclination sensors equipped with SDI-12 digital interface, that are placed inside an inclinometer gage well.
+The Wireless IPI is a collection of inclination sensors equipped with an SDI-12 digital interface, that are placed inside an inclinometer gauge well.
 This entire instrument is connected to a wireless mesh network with Node and Gateway, making real-time monitoring a possibility.
-The use of wireless mesh network allows the data to transfer over long distances without any lag or delay.
+The use of a wireless mesh network allows data to transfer over long distances without any lag or delay.
 On the other hand, with data logging and real-time monitoring features, you can instantly provide early warning and avoid any casualties.

 Wireless In-place Inclinometer – Features

 The In-place inclinometer is especially used to measure and provide quantitative data on the magnitude of inclination or tilt of a foundation, embankment, or slope and its variations with time.
 The instrument helps to identify the pattern of deformation, the danger zones, as well as the effectiveness of construction control measures.
 The geotechnical instrument is also used post-construction to observe the behavior of ground movement.
 This helps to identify any potential danger or mishap that may hurt the stability of the structure, its foundation, and its appurtenant.

 Read More: Inclinometer: Types, How It Works, & Uses

 Wireless In-place Inclinometer – System Description